Once in a blue stream: Detection of recent star formation in the NGC 7241 stellar stream with MEGARA: RESULTS

 \subsection{Metallicity}

 We estimate the metal abundance of the ISM in the stream of NGC~7241 using the two emission lines clearly detected in our optical spectra, namely [\ion{O}{iii}]$\lambda$5007\,\AA\ and H$\beta$.
 The best-fitting gaussians to each of these two lines after adding the spectra of the 11 spaxels where line emission is clearly detected ($\mathrm{S/N}\gtrsim5$ at the peak of the line) yield [\ion{O}{iii}]$\lambda$5007/H$\beta$ line ratio of $-$0.23$^{+0.14}_{-0.21}$.
 Alternatively, the direct sums of the fluxes above the continuum in the (rest-frame) range between 4855\,\AA\ and 4867\,\AA\ yield a ratio of $-0.09^{+0.16}_{-0.27}$.
-Based exclusively on this single line ratio we cannot obtain too much information about the ionization properties in the possible progenitor of the stream {\it STREAM-CORE} (either on the conditions of the gas or the ionizing spectrum).
-Nevertheless, according to the typical line ratios measured in HII regions in the normal galaxies included in the CALIFA sample \citep[see Fig. 7 of ][]{morisset2016}, this line ratio favors an Oxygen abundance most likely in the range 8.35 $<$ 12 + log(O/H) $<$ 8.55, or between 0.4$\times$Z$_{\odot}$ and 0.63$\times$Z$_{\odot}$ \citep[adopting a solar oxygen abundance value of logA(O)=8.75;][]{10.1093/mnras/stab2160}.
+Based exclusively on this single-line ratio we cannot obtain too much information about the ionization properties in the possible progenitor of the stream {\it STREAM-CORE} (either on the conditions of the gas or the ionizing spectrum).
+This line ratio, according to the typical ones measured in HII regions in the normal galaxies included in the CALIFA sample \citep[see top-left panel in Figure 7 of ][]{morisset2016}, favors an Oxygen abundance most likely in the range 8.35 $<$ 12 + log(O/H) $<$ 8.55 (see their colorbar), or between 0.4$\times$Z$_{\odot}$ and 0.63$\times$Z$_{\odot}$ \citep[adopting a solar oxygen abundance value of logA(O)=8.75;][]{10.1093/mnras/stab2160}.